 Damon and moved some distance from where he was initially stabbed.
 His body was found near the wall almost directly in front of the bathroom.
 It appeared that he was trying his best to make it out of the family room and move toward the stairs.
 Maybe to get away from Darlie?

-DARLIE'S NECK WOUND AND THE MYSTERIOUS BRUISES
+DARLIE'S MYSTERIOUS WOUNDS and BRUISES

 Darlie has said more than once in post-conviction interviews from prison "How could I have done those things to myself?
 My neck was cut from ear to ear."

 Hardly, the 3 and a half inch laceration (9 cm) on her neck was defined by two physician's (one a surgeon) as superficial.
 It was not life threatening as Darlie supporters and many documentaries (Including the recent June 2018 ABC feature: The Last Defense) would have you believe.
 Yes, one end of the cut was close to a carotid artery, but the carotid arteries are also very close to the surface.
 Her laceration did not penetrate muscle and was less than a half of an inch deep.
 Darlie has stated that she had to go to surgery to have her necklace removed that was embedded in her neck from the knife blade.
 That is 100% false.
 The surgeon, erring on the side of caution decided to do a small exploratory procedure to evaluate the laceration.